ZiegelsteinNBG/ModelImport-Signalis/README.md

 This mod allows importing custom models into Signalis by loading AssetBundles.

 ## Model export guide
+Please read this guide carefully.
+If you have any difficulties understanding specific steps or have suggestions for improvement, feel free to post an issue on GitHub or contact me on Discord (user: ziegelstein).

 ### Requirements:
 - [Unity Hub](https://docs.unity3d.com/hub/manual/InstallHub.html)